Who Was Matthew the Apostle In the Bible?

 Life after Jesus’ ascension

-Other sources from the early centuries suggest that his travels took him to Persia, Macedonia, Syria, or a region below the Caspian Sea then called Ethiopia.5 But we don’t know exactly what he did.
+Other sources from the early centuries suggest that his travels took him to Persia, Macedonia, Syria, or a region below the Caspian Sea then called Ethiopia.5 We don’t know exactly what he did, but we can assume he worked among the Gentiles as an evangelist, telling them the wonderful news of Jesus.

-We also don’t know how he died.
+It’s also not officially known how he died.
 Many different accounts have emerged from different early Christian writers, ranging from natural death to various types of martyrdom.
 Foxe’s Book of Martyrs, written in the 1500s by a Protestant historian, offers this fate for Matthew:

 He would have been an older man by this time.
-From the abundance of stories about his martyrdom, we can see Matthew remained faithful to Jesus up until his last breath.
+From the abundance of stories about his martyrdom, we can assume that Matthew remained faithful to Jesus up until his last breath.

-Not only was Matthew a faithful disciple, but he also wrote a book about Jesus, bringing believers together for ages to come: the Gospel of Matthew.
+And not only was Matthew a faithful apostle, carrying on the ministry of Christ, but he also wrote down his account of the Gospel story, bringing believers together for ages to come: the Gospel of Matthew.

 Writing the book of Matthew

-There are some scholars who debate whether the disciple Matthew truly authored the Gospel of Matthew, which was believed to be written somewhere in the 50s-60s AD.7 Early church writers like Papias and Eusebius generally ascribed the book to him, but he also seems to share a lot of material from Mark, who was not an eyewitness.8
+There are some scholars who debate whether the apostle Matthew truly was the author of the Gospel of Matthew, which was believed to be written somewhere in the 50s-60s AD.7 Early church writers like Papias and Eusebius generally ascribed the book to him, but he also seems to share a lot of material from Mark, who was not an eyewitness.8

-First, the church of the first few centuries AD. believed he authored it.
-Though we’ve seen from Matthew’s numerous death accounts that they don’t always get it right, there’s something to be said for the people of his time believing in his authorship.
+First, the church of the first few centuries AD believed he authored it.
+Though we’ve seen from Matthew’s numerous death accounts that they don’t always get it right, there’s something to be said for so many people of his time believing in his authorship.

 “And forgive us our sins, for we also forgive everyone who is indebted to us” (Luke 11:4, NKJV).